-Georgi Kanev, 33, a Bulgarian national, was sentenced by U.S. District Court Judge Leo T. Sorokin to 30 months in prison and restitution to be determined at a later date.
-On March 16, 2021, Kanev pleaded guilty to conspiracy to commit access device fraud and aggravated identity theft.
+Anatoli Mitrev, 34, was sentenced by U.S. District Court Judge Leo T. Sorokin to 19 months in prison and was ordered to pay $199,624 in restitution.
+On Aug.
+16, 2021, Mitrev pleaded guilty to conspiracy to commit access device fraud.

-Kanev and a co-conspirator installed skimmers and cameras on two Martha’s Vineyard Savings Bank ATMs over a period of approximately four weeks in July and August 2013.
-The devices allowed the conspirators to obtain magnetic strip information and PIN numbers from ATM customers.
+Mitrev and co-conspirator Georgi Kanev installed skimmers and cameras on two Martha’s Vineyard Savings Bank ATMs over a period of approximately four weeks in July and August 2013.
+The devices allowed the defendants to obtain magnetic strip information from ATM customers as well as obtain their PIN numbers.
 The information was then used to create counterfeit ATM cards to withdraw funds from the compromised accounts.